 The story behind The Anesthesia Game is very close to my heart.
 The fifteen-year-old protagonist, Sydney, suffers a life-threatening illness that requires frequent spinal procedures for which she undergoes regular anesthesia.
 Having spent years accompanying my own child through such procedures, I understood from page one the spectrum of courage (or cowardice) my characters would likely exhibit, patient and family members alike.
 Having said that, this story is far from a memoir.
 The personalities of my characters vary greatly from those of my own family.
 I constructed the characters from scratch, asking myself—what if not one, but all of them suffered some kind of affliction, real or imagined?
 What if, in order to manage their afflictions, each one of them was also under the influence of her own version of anesthesia?
 How would they manage to help each other?
 How would they progress?
 Or would they?
 Who would lose a life and who would find one?
 After the first 100 pages or so, the characters showed me the way.

 As a writer of Visionary Fiction, I imagined the child’s disease and the resulting anesthesia, not as a means of sedating her life, so much as awakening it.
 After all, what value do negative experiences contain if not to hone us and/or those around us?
 The problem is, at what price the experience?
-The risks in this story are as high as they can … Continue reading
+The risks in this story are as high as … Continue reading

 This summer I saw Sophocles’ Oedipus Rex at the Stratford Shakespeare Festival in Ontario.
 Teiresias was in drag, the Chorus intoned like gospel churchgoers, and the blind Oedipus appeared in the nude (an email warned us ahead of time).
 Despite the wonderful theatricality, I was put in mind how powerful the Oedipus myth is, with the oracle, the Sphinx, the plague, and the family tragedy as archetypal components.
 This great myth raised questions for me: is Sophocles’ drama Visionary Fiction?
 Here is a character grappling with the nature of Truth and his inner consciousness, blindness and all.
 This is the theme Sophocles renders, but then is the primal myth Visionary Fiction, a myth that has inspired great minds like Freud to transform human consciousness about our psychic nature?